-It should be noted that the connection to the waterway, unless agreed otherwise with Canal & River Trust, will need to be undertaken in dry conditions.
-This will require the use of temporary works and / or a pre-agreed canal stoppage / partial stoppage to create a dry working area.
-Consideration should be given to this in the Ground investigation and in the programming and pricing of the works .
+It should be noted that the connection to the waterway, unless agreed otherwise with us, will need to be undertaken in dry conditions.
+This will require the use of temporary works and/or a pre-agreed canal stoppage/partial stoppage to create a dry working area.
+Consideration should be given to this in the ground investigation and in the programming and pricing of the works.

 Care should be taken not to disturb wildlife when carrying out any intrusive investigations (boreholes, trial pits, etc).
 Of the wildlife most likely to be encountered, badgers (and their setts), nesting birds, bats, water voles and all reptiles require special attention as they are all legally protected.

-Waterway walls can be up to two hundred years old and are generally not capable of bearing loads.
+Waterway walls can be up to 200 years old and are generally not capable of bearing loads.
 Plant should be lightweight only and must not load the wall or edge of the canal.
 A condition survey and risk assessment will be required.

 Whilst undertaking site investigation works within or adjacent to the canal, appropriate measures must be taken to avoid disturbing the existing canal lining.
 However, if it will be necessary to affect the navigation channel, within the existing waterway width, for temporary or permanent works, then bed profiling for a sufficient distance either side of the works should be carried out.
 In such cases, any investigations must be agreed in detail with us in order to minimise the risk of damage to the canal.

 Relevant logs, test data and other field information must be submitted.
 The preferred format is paper, backed up by electronic (e.g. pdf format) copies, as well as AGS data (current version).
-Interpretative reports should be provided as a paper copy, together with electronic (e.g. Word or .pdf) version.
+Interpretative reports should be provided as a paper copy, together with an electronic (e.g. Word or pdf) version.